Environmental Studies Major

 University Honors Regulations

-To abide by Wesleyan's university-level honors regulations, which are formulated by a university-wide faculty Honors Committee and detailed on the Honors webpages maintained by the Office of the Registrar, is a requirement for receiving honors in environmental studies.
+Wesleyan maintains university-level honors regulations, which are formulated by a university-wide faculty Honors Committee and detailed on the Honors webpages maintained by the Office of the Registrar.
 Especially useful are the Jellybean Papers (so-called because they used to come in many colors), which will tell you how to register your thesis project with the coordinator of the university-wide Honors Program at the beginning of your senior year.
 You may apply to the Thorndike Fund for help in paying the production costs of creating the bound copy of their thesis/essay you must deposit with Olin Library.

 Evaluation of Honors Theses in Environmental Studies

 Soon after theses are submitted, the honors coordinator will deliver electronic copies of your thesis to your thesis tutor and faculty committee.
 Your thesis will be evaluated by three faculty members: your thesis tutor and two readers designated by the department chair in consultation with your tutor.
-One reader will be close to your field and one will be farther afield.
-Your tutor and readers will read the thesis, will write a commentary on it, will evaluate it independently as worthy of high honors, honors, or credit (no honors); will recommend a grade for the thesis tutorial.
+One reader will be close to your field, and one will be farther afield.
+Your tutor and readers will read the thesis, write a commentary on it, evaluate it independently as worthy of high honors, honors, or credit (no honors), and the committee will recommend a grade for the thesis tutorial.
 The evaluations will be sent automatically to the chair of Environmental Studies.

 If the tutor and the readers agree that the thesis deserves honors, or if they agree that the thesis deserves credit (no honors), the chair of Environmental Studies in deliberation with the governing board of the College of the Environment, awards the thesis the grade that the tutor and readers agreed upon.